 The Easy Way to Know Your 1973 Penny Value

-Key factors include examining Lincoln’s hair details, cheekbone definition, and the clarity of inscriptions on the obverse, while the reverse requires careful inspection of the Lincoln Memorial’s columns and steps.
-Wear patterns typically appear first on Lincoln’s cheekbone and the Memorial’s center steps.
+Key grading factors include examining Lincoln’s hair details, cheekbone definition, and the clarity of inscriptions on the obverse.
+On the reverse, look at the Lincoln Memorial’s columns and the steps in front of the building.

 For instant grade estimation and current market values, try our CoinValueChecker App — simply upload a photo and get immediate feedback on your coin’s condition and worth.